Punyagv/Punyagv/README.md

 - 👋 Hi, I’m @Punyagv
 - Aspiring Data Analyst
-I am Punya GV, a highly motivated individual with a Master's degree in Commerce.
+  , a highly motivated individual with a Master's degree in Commerce.
 My passion lies in the field of data analysis, and I am actively seeking opportunities to apply my skills and contribute to meaningful projects.

 ## Skills
 - Statistics